 Squash Soup with Bacon

-There are a million recipes for pumpkin or squash soup on the Internet, but I’d like to think mine is a little different — thanks to bacon and creme fraiche.
+There are a million recipes for pumpkin or squash soup on the Internet, but I’d like to think mine is a little different — thanks to bacon and creme fraiche or sour cream.
 I use either smoked or unsmoked bacon and butternut squash for this recipe, but you can use other squash or pumpkin, too.
 Remember however that pumpkin is more watery than butternut squash, and that smoked bacon can be overpowering.
 Salt pork is an excellent substitute for unsmoked bacon.
-If you can’t find creme fraiche, use sour cream.

 This soup will last for 3 to 4 days in the fridge, so you can make a double batch if you want.